• Blog

 On the porch that I did seal, I used CONCRETE & MASONRY PROTECTOR & WATERPROOFER by BEHR.

-Whether you seal your painted concrete porch or not, I would recommend waiting 48-72 hours after the last treatment before bringing furniture/decor back on the newly painted surface.
+Whether you seal your painted concrete porch or not, I would recommend waiting 48 to 72 hours after the last treatment before bringing furniture/decor back on the newly painted surface.

 THE AFTER